-We only take checks or cash at Nimrod for all payments, so make sure and bring your checkbook or cash.
+We only take checks or cash at Nimrod for all final payments, so make sure and bring your checkbook or cash.
 Totally old fashioned but it works with the vibe at Nimrod!
 We have an AWESOME onsite art store in its own little van that is stocked beautifully by the ArtBox out of Lynchburg, VA., ( who we LOVE!) and we have fabulous T-Shirts, candy bars and other important items in the camp canteen.
 Just remember, cash or checks for anything you buy.
 You will pay your balance owed the first day or two that you arrive, but can run a tab in the ArtBox and the Canteen that you simply pay before you leave.

 To get to Nimrod Hall with a GPS, the address is: 216 NImrod Drive, Millboro, VA 24460 ( see map below)

 The landline phone is: 540-862-0531